Burns Dog Food receives the Advisor’s below-average tier rating of 2.5 stars.

 There are several different types of sunflower oil, some better than others.
 Without knowing more, it’s impossible to judge the quality of this ingredient.

-The seventh item includes seaweed.
+The seventh ingredient is seaweed.
 Seaweed is rich in vitamins and minerals.

 From here, the list goes on to include a number of other items.